Jancy161/Portfolio/README.md

 #  Personal Portfolio Website

-This is a fully responsive and interactive portfolio website created to showcase my skills, projects, internship experience, and academic background.
+This is a fully responsive and interactive portfolio website.

 ## Features